- £5,000 - £250,000+

 As you'll see above these loans have numerous good points, but you should remember three things if you are thinking of using one:

-The thing to do is use our Quick Start tool.
+The thing to do is use our Find Loan tool.
 It will help you to identify many of the options available to you based on no more than 4 simple questions.
 Give it a go!

 Yes, you can repay your loan early but keep in mind that lenders typically make an early settlement charge of approximately 2 months' interest.
 Some lenders may also levy an "administration" or "discharge" fee when you settle your loan.
 It is important that before you enter into any loan contract that you have read the terms and have fully understood what charges could be made.
 These potential costs could influence your choice of lender.